binn1e/tweet-blender/README.md

 — 5.  cool
 </pre>

-If you want to resize tops, please use <code>-t</code> option like this :
+If you want to resize tops to get more data, please use <code>-t</code> option like this :

 <code>$ python tweet_blender.py -t 42</code> - whenever possible, this displays your 42 most tweeted smileys, internet domains, etc...